efxtv/EFX-Tv-Bookmarks/bin/cheat_sheet/top-command_cheat_sheet.md

    - NI - Niceness value
    - VIRT - Total amount of virtual memory used by that task
    - RES - Physical memory being used by the process
-   - SHR - Shared memory, how much-shared memory is being used by the task
+   - SHR - Shared memory, how much shared memory is being used by the task
    - %CPU - CPU percentage
    - %MEM - Memory percentage
    - TIME - How much time CPU has spent on that particular task